 - Press the ‘Automatic Ear Detection’ green slider bar to disable the feature

 And with this, you can safely listen to a single AirPod without worrying about the audio playback switching to your phone’s speaker and causing a potentially embarrassing situation.

 Pause by Double-Tapping on AirPods

-If you are the type to not simply disable your AirPods audio playback by putting them into their charging case or are often stuck in a situation where you simply can’t waste time pulling out your charging case, then you can always pause audio playback of your AirPods by double-tapping them.
+Suppose you are the type to not simply disable your AirPods audio playback by putting them into their charging case or are often stuck in a situation where you can’t waste time pulling out your charging case.
+In that case, you can always pause the audio playback of your AirPods by double-tapping them.

-To enable this feature for the purpose of knowing how to pause AirPods, follow the given steps:
+To enable this feature to know how to pause AirPods, follow the given steps:

 - Open your AirPods charging case with both the AirPods inside

 - On your preferred IOS device, go to Settings > Bluetooth

 - Search for your AirPods Device under ‘My Devices’ and click on the ‘i’ symbol next to it

 - Under the Double-tap on AirPods button, select either the left or proper settings to set what kind of actions they will perform when either AirPods are double-tapped; some options may include: